Near-optimal tensor methods for minimizing the gradient norm of convex functions and accelerated primal-dual tensor methods: Primal-dual accelerated tensor method

-\pd{Let us discuss possible extension of the proposed methods.
-One straightforward generalization is a near-optimal method for minimizing the norm of objective with H\"older-continuous gradient, i.e., for some $\nu \in [0,1]$ satisfying
+\begin{remark} Let us discuss a possible extension of the proposed methods.
+One straightforward generalization is a near-optimal method for minimizing the norm of objective with H\"older-continuous gradient, i.e., for some~$\nu \in [0,1]$ satisfying

-The idea is to combine near-optimal tensor method for minimization of functions with H\"older-continuous $p$-th derivatives \cite{song2019towards} with Lemma 5.2 in \cite{grapiglia2019tensor} for general $\nu$.
-This approach allows to obtain complexity bounds which, up to a logarithmic and constant factors coincide with the lower bounds in \cite{grapiglia2019tensor}.
-We defer the exact derivations to the next version of the paper. }
+The idea is to combine the near-optimal tensor method for minimization of functions with H\"older-continuous~$p$-th derivatives~\cite{song2019towards} with Lemma 5.2 in~\cite{grapiglia2020tensor} for general~$\nu$.
+This approach allows obtaining complexity bounds which, up to logarithmic and constant factors, coincide with the lower bounds in~\cite{grapiglia2020tensor}.

-\pd{ Another possible extension is inexact solution of the auxiliary subproblems and implementing adaptation to the constant $M_{p,\nu}$ \cite{grapiglia2019tensor}.
-Importantly, the basic Algorithm \ref{alg:MSN} is adaptive to $M_p$.
-Nevertheless, to apply the regularization technique with parameter $\mu$ we need to know the parameter $M_p$.
-Thus, it is desirable to overcome this drawback. }
+Another possible extension is an inexact solution of the auxiliary subproblems and adaptation to the constant~$M_{p,\nu}$~\cite{grapiglia2020tensor}.
+Importantly, the basic Algorithm~\ref{alg:MSN} is adaptive to~$M_p$.
+Nevertheless, to apply the regularization technique with parameter~$\mu$, we need to know~$M_p$.
+Thus, it is desirable to overcome this drawback.

+Finally, in our Algorithm~\ref{Alg:PDATM} we use Nesterov acceleration based on the estimating sequence technique (see~\cite{nesterov2004introduction, nesterov2021implementable}).
+It is still an open question whether we can obtain a better high-order primal-dual method using the Monteiro-Svaiter acceleration~\cite{monteiro2013accelerated} or optimal tensor method~\cite{kovalev2022first}. \end{remark}